-“The end of October will mark three years of me living at Emmaus Hertfordshire.
+“The end of October 2018 will mark four years of me living at Emmaus Hertfordshire.
 Prior to me moving in, life was a constant struggle.
 Following the loss of my son, I spiralled into a state of depression that lasted 11 years – I felt angry at the world and I was always arguing with people and pushing them away.
 I realised I was depressed and began self-harming.
 Once in the cycle, it’s so difficult to get out.
 I wanted to hide my past from people so I started telling lies and ended up believing them, it was a big part of my depression.
 I took up smoking cannabis – back then I would just roll up all day long, just to try and numb the pain.

 I hit rock bottom, and discovered a day centre in Clapham Common called the Ace of Clubs.
 The manager there recommended Emmaus Lambeth to me, but there was a huge wait for a room.
 After volunteering for six months with them, I was still waiting and I went back on the streets feeling a bit disheartened.
 I found myself in Central London again and spent my days in and out of St Martins in the Fields, where I was given a new support worker called Lauren.
 She asked me whether I would consider Emmaus Hertfordshire and the rest is history.

 Since I’ve been here, the staff have been so supportive.
 They’ve encouraged me to see counsellors and I really needed that.
 I’m doing a lot better and dealing with my demons head on.
 My daily life revolves around driving the vans, working in the kitchen, PAT testing electrical goods and serving customers in the shop – I love all the jobs really, I don’t have a favourite.
 I’ve even been to the Emmaus out in Lasi, Romania to see how they do things, surprisingly similar to how we run our shops here, actually.
 My big plan for the future is to finish a course in Social Care that I started before I lost my son, and one day become a support worker.